port

 Meals not included

-Charming Sitka offers an abundance of cultural delights, stemming from its 10,000-year history as the home of the Tlingit people, its colorful past as a Russian settlement and American pioneer town.
-This rich cultural environment has led to an endearing heritage that you'll discover today.
+Charming Sitka boasts an endearing heritage stemming from its 10,000-year history as the home of the Tlingit people, its colorful past as a Russian settlement, and its place as an American pioneer town.
+This is the rich cultural environment you'll discover today.

-Begin by boarding an air-conditioned motor coach for a brief ride to Sitka National Historical Park -- Alaska's oldest National Park.
-Established in 1910 to commemorate the 1804 Battle of Sitka, the park offers numerous scenic paths.
-Make your way to a beach trail lined with totem, stately reminders of Native traditions and the values of tribal culture.
-Follow your guide for a short, optional walk along the spruce-lined paths and learn about the area's edible and medicinal plants, rain forest ecology and the many uses of salmon.
-At the park's Visitor Center, you'll see crafts created by local artists, as well as ancient artifacts and a video presentation before heading to your next destination.
+A brief ride by motorcoach brings you to Sitka National Historical Park -- Alaska's oldest National Park, established in 1910.
+The park offers numerous scenic paths.
+Follow your guide along a beach trail lined with totems -- stately reminders of Native traditions and the values of tribal culture.
+A short, optional walk along the spruce-lined paths is a chance to learn about the area's edible and medicinal plants, rainforest ecology, and the many uses of salmon.
+At the park's Visitor Center, you'll see crafts created by local artists, ancient artifacts, and a video presentation.

-A panoramic drive showcases the Russian-American cultural aspects that have shaped Sitka over the last 150 hundred years.
-Watch for the beautifully-restored Russian Bishop's House, which dates back to 1858, and, when possible, St Michael's Russian Orthodox Cathedral, which was originally constructed in 1848 and houses a priceless collection of orthodox art and religious artifacts dating back to the 15th century.
+A panoramic drive showcases the beautifully restored Russian Bishop's House, which dates back to 1858, and tiny-mighty St Michael's Russian Orthodox Cathedral, originally constructed in 1848 to house a priceless collection of Orthodox art and religious artifacts dating back to the 15th century.

 The Fort Ray Historic District was the site of headquarters for Sitka's World War II harbor defenses and the adjacent Naval Air Station.
 Although the fort was never completed, it evokes an era when Alaska was believed to be a prime target for Japanese attacks.